gskril/ens-api/README.md

 # ENS API

+> [!NOTE]
+> This is meant to be self-hosted.
+Follow the instructions below to deploy it to your own Cloudflare account.

 Cloudflare Worker that provides a simple API for fetching ENS profiles and avatars.
 Built with [ENSjs](https://www.npmjs.com/package/@ensdomains/ensjs), heavily inspired by [v3xlabs/enstate](https://github.com/v3xlabs/enstate).

 By default, all endpoints are cached for 10 minutes, then serve a stale response within the following 50 minutes while refreshing the cache in the background.
 Adjust these settings [here](src/lib/utils.ts#L65-L82).
 Avatars are cached for longer in most cases.